mozsearch/mozsearch/README.md

   This makes sure that the vagrant user in the container can read/write inside the bind mount at /vagrant.

+> Note for Nix users: the devShell in flake.nix provides both of those requirements.

 #### Installing on macOS/OS X

 I don't think anyone has tried this yet, but it seems like there are a variety